Suifu/kalliope/docs/brain/neurons/mqtt_publisher.md

 mosquitto_sub -t 'this/is/a/topic'
 ```

 Then use your neuron.
-E.g
+Es
 ```yaml
 - name: "test-mqtt-publisher"
   signals: